 Community Food Councils as Vessels for Coordinated Food System Change

 Throughout Maine, Community Food Councils are advancing locally responsive food systems change that prioritizes some of the most critical aspects of a just and sustainable food future for our state.
-This talk highlighted three Community Food Councils and their work on racial equity, regenerative agriculture, and waste reduction.
-Participants learned about these individual efforts and how they are woven together into a coordinated and mutually supportive movement by the Maine Network of Community Food Councils (MNCFC).
+This session will highlight three Community Food Councils and their work on racial equity, regenerative agriculture, and waste reduction.
+Participants will learn about these individual efforts and how they are woven together into a coordinated and mutually supportive movement by the Maine Network of Community Food Councils (MNCFC).

 The Center for Ecology Based Economy will share about intersections of agriculture and climate change, and their work to bring regenerative agricultural practices to Norway, Maine through the establishment of a permaculture food forest and community composting program at the Alan Day Memorial Garden.